-In FY22, Connect offered local fixed-route bus service in the cities of Denton and Lewisville; these routes totaled roughly 114,000 boardings.
-Lewisville Connect Routes were discontinued in December 2021 after running alongside GoZone on-demand micro-transit service since September 2021.
+Lewisville Connect Routes were discontinued in December 2021 after running alongside GoZone ondemand micro-transit service since September 2021.
 In July 2022, the DCTA Board of Directors voted to eliminate three of the six remaining Connect Routes operating within the City of Denton.
-Those changes go into effect on January 1, 2023.
+Those changes were effective on January 1, 2023.